onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Now this is what a progressive movement looks like!
 *trace with your finger from openness to progress* fortune favors the open and transparent!

+old: Progress requires error correction which requires introspection & self-awareness which requires integration which requires trust/accountability which is built upon openness, access and visibility.
+Also alignment & perception...

 ██████████████████████████████████████████████████████████████████
 #